gjbex/Fortran-MOOC/docs/command_line_and_environment.md

 Note that the length of the character variable should be large enough.
 If not, the name will be truncated

+If you only want to retrieve the actual command and not its arguments, you can call `get_command_argument` with 0 as its first argument.

 ## Environment variables